Psyhang/PsyHang.github.io/_pages/about.md

 # 📖 Education
 - *2022.09 - present*, Master student, Department of Psychology, Renmin University of China, China
-- *2024.01 - present*, Exchange student, Department of Psychology, University of Turku, Finland
+- *2024.01 - 2024.06*, Exchange student, Department of Psychology, University of Turku, Finland
 - *2018.09 - 2022.06*, B.Sc, Department of Psychology, School of Science, Renmin University of China, China

 # 🔬 Lab